JCSDA/jedi-docs/docs/developer/developer_tools/getting-started-with-gitflow.rst

    git flow bugfix start wrongoutput feature/myfeature # branches off of myfeature

-Bugfix and hotfix branches can be published and finalized :ref:`as described above <gitflow-feature>` for feature branches, for example:
+Bugfix and hotfix branches can be published and finalized :ref:`as described elsewhere for feature branches <gitflow-lifecycle>`, for example:

 .. code:: bash